zaigie/palworld-server-tool/README.en.md

 #or
 SAVE__PATH="docker://04b0a9af4288:/palworld/Pal/Saved"
 ```

+> [!WARNING]
+> If you see an error like `Error response from daemon: client version 1.44 is too new.
+Maximum supported API version is 1.43` after running, it is because the Docker API version used by your current docker engine is too low.
+In this case, please add another environment variable:
+>
+> -e DOCKER_API_VERSION="1.43" (your API version)

 > Since the time and location (including HASH) of the Level.sav file created by the game server are uncertain at the first instance, you only need to point to the Saved directory level, and the program will automatically scan.